pepyatka/pepyatka-server/README.md

 ====

 FF/B is another attempt to open source FriendFeed social network/aggregator.
-At this stage a semi-anonymous imageboard.
+At this stage it's a semi-anonymous imageboard.

 For the improved timelines including likes functionality please look into "timelines" branch.